 The Justice Legal Center at The Center for Family Justice is Connecticut’s first legal incubator, offering an innovative approach to providing legal services to victims of domestic and sexual violence in need of affordable legal counsel and the justice they deserve.

-The JLC opened in January 2017 with its first team of five carefully selected private practice attorneys who have been given a unique opportunity to establish and operate independent practices on the premises at CFJ’s main headquarters at 753 Fairfield Ave., Bridgeport for a period of two years.
+The JLC opened in January 2017 with its first team of five carefully selected private practice attorneys who received a unique opportunity to establish independent practices on the premises at CFJ’s main headquarters at 753 Fairfield Ave., Bridgeport for a period of two years.
 In January 2019, the JLC admitted its second class of incubator attorneys and a third class followed in 2021.

 The JLC reflects a growing trend which has been highlighted by the American Bar Association as an innovative approach to addressing the growing access to justice gap.